Detailed Guide to ServBay Directory Structure

 : PHP-FPM logs (php-fpm.log

-) and PHP runtime error log (errors.log
+) and PHP error logs (errors.log

 ,logs/mysql/